 The Ohio State University College of Law

 Max M. Fisher College of Business (The Ohio State University)

 Professional & Bar Association Memberships

 Member Since: 2006

 Taggart Law Offices focuses exclusively on Consumer Financial Issues.

-- I promise to listen and answer every question and address every concern to the best of my ability and your satisfaction.
+- I promise to listen and to answer every question and address every concern to the best of my ability and to your satisfaction.

 - I promise to fully explain my recommendations and will not condescend to you.